Robert-van-Engelen/tinylisp/GC/README.md

 interpreter runs out of memory.

-The tinylisp-extras-gc reference count garbage collector does all the heavy lifting efficiently and uniformely, independent of the cell memory size.
+The tinylisp-extras-gc reference count garbage collector does all the heavy lifting efficiently and uniformly, independent of the cell memory size.
-Memory size has an impact on tinylisp-extras-ms with mark-sweep garbage collection.
+However, memory size has an impact on tinylisp-extras-ms with mark-sweep garbage collection.

 The tinylisp-extras-expand versions use early binding to boost performance significantly.
 This avoids the runtime overhead of `assoc()` calls for most globals.
-Adding built-ins for `make-list`, `nth`, and `seq` further speeds up solving 8-queens.
+Adding built-ins, in particular `make-list`, `nth`, and `seq`, further speeds up solving the 8-queens benchmark.

 A quick investigation (not scientific) shows the performance difference on a Mac M1 compiled with clang 21.0.0 option -O2 to solve the